aircallSolutionsEngineering/spreadsheets/README.md

 <br>👉 want to review the calls they made
 <br>👉 want to help out other teams in handling inbound call volume

-For these use cases, please see all the available Google App Scripts and automate processes with Aircall from within a Google Sheet.
+For these use cases, please see all the available Google App & Microsoft Excel Scripts and automate processes with Aircall from within a spreadsheet.
 <br>

+## Google Sheets

 ### <a href="https://github.com/aircallSolutionsEngineering/googleSheets/blob/baseline/baseProperties.js" target="_blank">Base Properties</a>